Ian-T-Dixon/Disease_Prediction/README.md

 # Disease Prediction

 The basis of this project is to use one or more machine learning models that can make accurate predictions of a disease by taking in arguments for symptoms (X) and predict the causative illness (y).
+This trained model will then be deployed to a webpage to accept user inputs and make real-time predictions.

 ## Dataset